octobercms/docs/backend-forms.md

 **maxDate** | the maximum/latest date that can be selected.
 **firstDay** | the first day of the week.
 Default: 0 (Sunday).
 **showWeekNumber** | show week numbers at head of row.
-Default: false **ignoreTimezone** | store date and time exactly as it is displayed, ignoring the backend specified timezone preference.
+Default: false **useTimezone** | convert the date and time to the backend specified timezone preference.
+Default: true

 <a name="widget-fileupload"></a>
 ### File Upload